Table of Contents

 While more research is needed to understand the connection between hearing loss and dementia, these findings suggest that keeping your ears healthy as you age may also help keep your mind sharp.
 Talk to your audiologist or doctor if you’re concerned about hearing loss.

-Treating Hearing Loss Early May Reduce the Risk of Dementia
+Treating Hearing Loss Early May Reduce Risk

 Hearing loss can significantly impact quality of life, making communicating with others and participating in social activities challenging.
 Although it is often thought of as a normal part of aging, hearing loss can also be caused by exposure to loud noise, medical conditions, and certain medications.
 In addition, hearing loss has been linked to an increased risk of falls and injuries, as well as social isolation and depression.